A movement is now afoot across the nation to legalize the growing and smoking of cannabis — marijuana.

 For more than 50 years, ISI has been the publisher of American intellectual conservatism's leading scholarly journals.
 Here you can access the archive of three of ISI's journals, Intercollegiate Review, Modern Age, and Political Science Reviewer.
 In these volumes, you will find the early writings of young academics who have become the intellectual giants of today.
 You will also witness the timelessness of the battle to defend the West and to preserve the truly permanent things.
 Visit ISI's journal archive here.

 Anthony Esolen is a professor of English at Providence College.
-He is the author of The Beauty of the Word: A Running Commentary on the Roman Missal, Reclaiming Catholic Social Teaching, Reflections on the Christian Life, Ten Ways to Destroy the Imagination of Your Child, Ironies of Faith: Laughter at the Heart of Christian Literature, The Politically Incorrect Guide to Western Civilization, and is the translator of several epic poems of the West, including Lucretius' On the Nature of Things: de Rerum Natura, Tasso's Gerusalemme liberata, and the three volumes of Dante's Divine Comedy: Inferno, Purgatory, and Paradise.
+He is the author of Life Under Compulsion: Ten Ways to Destroy the Humanity of Your Child, The Beauty of the Word: A Running Commentary on the Roman Missal, Reclaiming Catholic Social Teaching, Reflections on the Christian Life, Ten Ways to Destroy the Imagination of Your Child, Ironies of Faith: Laughter at the Heart of Christian Literature, The Politically Incorrect Guide to Western Civilization, and is the translator of several epic poems of the West, including Lucretius' On the Nature of Things: de Rerum Natura, Tasso's Gerusalemme liberata, and the three volumes of Dante's Divine Comedy: Inferno, Purgatory, and Paradise.
 A graduate of Princeton and the University of North Carolina, Esolen is proficient in Latin, Italian, Anglo-Saxon, French, German and Greek.
 He lives in Rhode Island with his wife Debra and their two children.
 Anthony Esolen is a member of the advisory board of the Catholic Education Resource Center.Copyright © 2014 The Intercollegiate Review

 back to top